What is remote working?

 People management tools

 Interestingly, many managers and business owners report that having a remote team has actually significantly improved their people management, as it forces them to engage and ask meaningful questions rather than assume being present at a desk equals productivity.
 As one of the big changes from place based to remote is the teams and individuals being output driven rather than clocking in and clocking out in set periods, much of the drive and motivation is taken on by team members – who are usually pretty vocal and direct if one person is not pulling their weight.
 There are a few tools to let your team tell you how they are going, and best practice is short, regular and measured catch ups one-on-one to check in, set goals, discuss any roadblocks and generally celebrate the awesome quality of life staff are having in their dream job.

 15Five is a nifty tool for making sure your team’s cultural health and happiness is humming along.
 It’s a simple idea, you ask your team a series of short questions once a week (that take no longer than fifteen minutes to answer) so that you can keep track of what’s on everyone’s mind.
-The cost is $49/user for the first 10 people, then drops to $5 per user.
-These questions can be used to provoke a group conversation, dig deeper into issues with individuals and track recurring niggles and wins over time.
+The cost is $14 per person per month.
+These questions can be used to provoke a group conversation, dig deeper into issues with individuals and track recurring niggles and wins over time with insights and analytics.

 You might be an old hand at remote worker management, your team is firing and productivity is through the roof.
 But what about your next hire who has to hit the cloud running?
 GitHub Wiki is designed for employee onboarding by organising helpful resources for new employees at their fingertips.
 They can be edited and changed as processes, projects and people evolve, and each newbie can update them once they have their feet on the ground.

 Straight up time and expenses tracker, simple and invaluable.
 For keeping track of time and expenses, this is a simple few-frills tool.
 Sliding scale freemium model with monthly payments.